 Building a log home can be hard on the surrounding natural environment, particularly nearby trees.
 Here are some tips for protecting trees during log home construction.

 People considering a log home welcome the opportunity to plan its look and layout, but how many think about the land it’s being built on?
 If you’ve bought an acre or more studded with mature trees, you probably can’t wait until the home is built so you can gaze out at the surrounding natural beauty.
+But do you have a plan for protecting trees.

 Imagine your horror when construction gets under way, and your builder unleashes chain saws and bulldozers to clear not just the site for the home, but also a wide swath for machinery and materials.
 As you watch your wonderful woods disappearing, your only recourse is to pay a landscaper a small fortune to move in large trees and hope they take root, or else plant a slew of saplings and wait two or three decades for them to mature.